Art Acevedo

-Hubert Arturo Acevedo (born July 31, 1964) is an American police officer who is the interim chief of police of the Aurora Police Department as of December 2022.
-Previously, he was the chief of police of the Houston Police Department, Austin Police Department, and Miami Police Department.
-Before becoming a police chief, he was a member of the California Highway Patrol.
+Hubert Arturo Acevedo (born July 31, 1964) is an American public official and former police officer who most recently served as the interim chief of police in Aurora, Colorado.
+Prior to this, he served as the chief of police in Austin, Houston, and Miami.
+Acevedo began his law enforcement career with the California Highway Patrol.

 Background and education

-Acevedo was born in Havana, Cuba, in 1964, immigrating to the United States at age four with his family in 1968.
+Acevedo was born in Havana, Cuba in 1964, immigrating to the United States at age four with his family in 1968.
 His father was a police officer in Havana.
 Acevedo grew up in El Monte, California, becoming a naturalized citizen in 1985.
 He attended Rio Hondo College, graduating in 1986 with an associate degree in communications.
 In 2005, Acevedo graduated from University of La Verne with a bachelor's degree in public administration.

 Career

 California Highway Patrol

 Acevedo began his career as a field patrol officer in East Los Angeles with the California Highway Patrol (CHP) in 1986 after graduation from their training academy.
 He rose to the rank of chief with CHP in 2005.

 In 2008, Acevedo received a settlement of almost $1 million from CHP in connection to a harassment lawsuit.
 The suit alleged that he was retaliated against by CHP commissioner Dwight "Spike" Helmick after applying for the position of CHP chief.
 According to Acevedo's attorney, Helmick improperly shared information from a confidential investigation into sexual harassment claims against Acevedo.
 During the 2004 sexual harassment investigation, multiple officers stated that Acevedo, while on duty, showed them nude photographs of a fellow officer with whom he allegedly had an affair.
 Acevedo denied showing the pictures.